EGOT: Whoopi Goldberg

-American actor, comedian, author, and television personality Whoopi Goldberg (born 1955) received her fourth distinct award in 2002.
-Between 1985 and 2009, Goldberg received a total of 5 competitive awards.
-Goldberg is the first African American winner, the first to win the Oscar as their second award, and the first to win two of their different awards in the same year (she won both her first Daytime Emmy and her Tony in 2002).
+American actress, comedian and author Whoopi Goldberg (born 1955) received her fourth distinct award in 2002.
+Between 1985 and 2009, she received a total of five competitive awards.
+Goldberg is the first African American winner, the first to win the Oscar as their second award, and the third person after Audrey Hepburn (1954) and Marvin Hamlisch (1974) to win two of their qualifying awards in the same year (she won both her Tony and her first competitive Emmy in 2002).